brucemack/kc1fsz-tjdcr/README.md

 Bill Of Materials (2025-03 Version)
 ===================================

 This parts list is provided for informational purposes.
-I don't have part numbers for a lot of the generic components because I have a collection of those on hand.
+I didn't provide part numbers for a lot of the generic components because I have a collection of those on hand.
 I like the 0805 SMD resistor and capacitor "books" since they contain anything you could ever want.
-The more unique parts can be ordered from Digikey using the part numbers provided.
+The more unique parts can be ordered from [DigiKey](http://www.digikey.com) using the part numbers provided.
 The audio transformer is a Mouser-only part.
 The 2.54mm headers are cut from a long header strip.

+This parts list follows the Bill/Dean component reference numbering scheme.

 | Reference	| Value	| Notes |
 | --------- | ----- | ----- |